droidcon-academy/flutter-local-notifications-ios-android/source-code/starter-project/timora/README.md

 ## Project Structure

 This starter project includes a complete UI and basic app structure.
 Your task will be to implement the notification functionality throughout the codelab.
+The project contains TODOs throughout the codebase to guide you on what needs to be implemented.

 ### Key Files to Modify

+1. **lib/main.dart**
+   - Initialize the notification manager
+   - Set up the app to handle notifications

-1. **lib/service/notification-manager/notification_manager.dart**
+2. **lib/service/notification-manager/notification_manager.dart**
    - This is the main class for managing notifications
-   - You'll implement methods for showing different types of notifications
+   - Implement methods for showing different types of notifications
+   - Set up notification channels and permissions

-2. **lib/service/notification-manager/notification_builder.dart**
+3. **lib/service/notification-manager/notification_builder.dart**
    - A builder class that provides a fluent API for configuring notifications
+   - Implement methods for building different types of notifications

+4. **lib/view/create-notification/create_notification_page.dart**
+   - Implement the UI logic for creating notifications
-   - You'll enhance this class to support various notification features
+   - Connect the UI to the notification manager

+5. **lib/view/home/home_page.dart**
+   - Implement loading and managing notifications
+   - Handle notification deletion

+6. **lib/view/notification-details/notification_details_page.dart**
+   - Implement loading notification details
+   - Handle updating and deleting notifications

-3. **android/app/src/main/AndroidManifest.xml**
+7. **android/app/src/main/AndroidManifest.xml**
-   - You'll add required permissions and receivers for Android notifications
+   - Add required permissions and receivers for Android notifications

-4. **ios/Runner/AppDelegate.swift**
+8. **ios/Runner/AppDelegate.swift**
-   - You'll configure iOS-specific notification settings
+   - Configure iOS-specific notification settings

-5. **ios/Runner/Info.plist**
+9. **ios/Runner/Info.plist**
-   - You'll add required permission strings for iOS notifications
+   - Add required permission strings for iOS notifications

 ## Getting Started